-Operating Partnership Agreement
+Boston Properties Limited Partnership Agreement

-We have agreed in the agreement of limited partnership of Boston Properties Limited Partnership not to engage in business combinations unless limited partners of Boston Properties Limited Partnership other than Boston Properties, Inc. receive, or have the opportunity to receive, the same consideration for their partnership interests as holders of our common stock in the transaction.
+We have agreed in the limited partnership agreement of Boston Properties Limited Partnership not to engage in business combinations unless limited partners of Boston Properties Limited Partnership other than Boston Properties, Inc. receive, or have the opportunity to receive, the same consideration for their partnership interests as holders of our common stock in the transaction.
 If these limited partners do not receive such consideration, we cannot engage in the transaction unless 75% of these limited partners vote to approve the transaction.
-In addition, we have agreed in the partnership agreement that we will not consummate business combinations in which we received the approval of our stockholders unless these limited partners are also allowed to vote and the transaction would have been approved had these limited partners been able to vote as stockholders on the transaction.
-Therefore, if our stockholders approve a business combination that requires a vote of stockholders, the partnership agreement requires the following before we can consummate the transaction:
+In addition, we have agreed in the limited partnership agreement of Boston Properties Limited Partnership that we will not consummate business combinations in which we received the approval of our stockholders unless these limited partners are also allowed to vote and the transaction would have been approved had these limited partners been able to vote as stockholders on the transaction.
+Therefore, if our stockholders, the partnership agreement requires the following before we can consummate the transaction:

-- holders of interests in Boston Properties Limited Partnership (including Boston Properties, Inc.) must vote on the matter; - .
-Boston Properties, Inc. must vote its partnership interests in the same proportion as our stockholders voted on the transaction; and - the result of the partners' vote must be such that had such vote been a vote of stockholders, the business combination would have been approved.
+- holders of interests in Boston Properties Limited Partnership (including Boston Properties, Inc.) must vote on the matter; - Boston Properties, Inc. must vote its partnership interests in the same proportion as our stockholders voted on the transaction; and - o the result of the vote of holders of interests in Boston Properties Limited Partnership must be such that had such vote been a vote of stockholders, the business combination would have been approved.

-As a result of these provisions, a potential acquiror may be deterred from making an acquisition proposal and we may be prohibited by contract from engaging in a proposed business combination even though our stockholders approve of the combination.
+As a result of these provisions, a potential acquirer may be deterred from making an acquisition proposal and we may be prohibited by contract from engaging in a proposed business combination even though our stockholders approve of the combination.